 9. No one except Parent PLUS borrowers should be using Income Contingent Repayment (ICR).

-This plan is the worst option for someone pursuing Public Service Loan Forgiveness.
+This plan is likely the worst option for someone pursuing Public Service Loan Forgiveness.
 Income-Contingent Repayment requires you to pay 20% of your income with only a 100% federal poverty line deduction.

 Remember, the goal is to pay as little as possible to maximize the loan forgiveness benefit.
 If anyone is on ICR, please send our pro-PSLF consultants an email and take a look at switching.